snapdragonxc/store-front-test/README.md

 It simulates the shopping cart of an online store.<br>

 The app uses Redux for managing the state of the cart.
-[Context/Hooks](https://www.academind.com/learn/react/redux-vs-context-api/) were not used.<br>
+[Context/Hooks](https://www.academind.com/learn/react/redux-vs-context-api/) are an alternative but were not used.<br>

 The code for the cart (Redux) has been fully tested using Jest, Enzyme and Moxios for 100% coverage.
 The code for the majority of the components has also been tested but time limitations prevented 100% coverage.<br>